+Have you ever wondered why different places on the Earth experience different weather conditions at the same time of the year?
 This is one of the most amazing aspects of the Earth!
 So, how does it occur?
-To get an answer to this question, you need to understand these three things – water cycle, weather and climate.
+To answer this question, you need to understand these three things – Water Cycle, Weather, and Climate.

-Water Cycle, Weather & Climate
+Water Cycle, Weather And Climate

 This circle of water has been active since the creation of the Earth and water.
 And we all know that water is life.
-That means where there is no water there is no life.
+That means where there is no water; there is no life.
 So, you can probably imagine the condition of the world without this water cycle.

 Now, you might ask where this water cycle starts from.
 Generally speaking, it is more like a loop and a continuous process.
 That is, there is no specific starting point.